lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 </script>
 ```

 We can destructure the object passed to `slots.default()` in `v-slot`, and are free to use them however we like in the `<template>`.
 Great!
-This currently just renders a 5; not very intersting.
+This currently just renders a 5; not very interesting.

+ss1

 ## Adding password and confirmation inputs